lenelow/hangman/README.md

     10) contains an exit button that currently takes you nowhere, but would hypothetically exit the game

 silver:
-    1) input is restricted to numbers
+    1) input is restricted to letters
     2) div that disappears when play button is clicked fades more slowly

 gold: